NateEag/how-i-code/drafts/devops.rst

 request success rate this quarter).
 Dev can push new code as long as they haven't violated the budget.

-This strategy sounds like it works very well for them, but it only works if ultimate authority to control releases lies with the SRE team.
+This strategy sounds like it works well for them, but it only works if ultimate authority to control releases lies with the SRE team.
 At Google, IIRC from other sources, SRE is allowed to stop supporting product teams that don't keep the rules, and the highest level of management has backed SRE consistently.

 Chapter 4 - Service Level Objectives
 ====================================

+In many ways this is an extension of chapter 3.

+It suggests that SLA is an overloaded term, and using different words for several of its meanings improves clarity of mission and communication.

+SLI - Service Level Indicator.
+A quantitative metric that rigorously describes the level of service being provided by some aspect of the service.
+Availability (a.k.a. request success rate in chapter 3), request latency, error rate, and system throughput (in requests per second) are several examples of standard SLIs.
+SLIs are usually considered in aggregate over some time window.

 Chapter 5 - Eliminating Toil